typography-interaction-2526/typography-interaction-2526.github.io/content/topic/flexbox/index.md

 	>
 </figure>

 This is a lot of stuff!
-Flex can sometimes be tough to wrap one’s head around, but it is *so much better* than `float` and `width` and `margin` shenanigans.
+Flex can sometimes be tough to wrap one’s head around, but it is *so much better* than `float` and `inline-size` and `margin` shenanigans.
 <!-- .balance .bold .scale--h4 -->

 Much of what you look at on the web is laid out in flex (and its followup which we keep hinting at, CSS Grid).